 Now again run the cmdlet Import-Module <Script Path> at the prompt to import CreateWindowsTile.psm1 and you won’t get any error.

 Now type New-OSCWindowsTile command in the Windows PowerShell Console and this will create a shutdown, restart and logoff Windows 8 tile to the Start menu.

 The message will be shown as below.

 Now you can close Windows PowerShell Console and check the Start Screen for the shutdown, restart, and logoff Windows 8 tiles.

 That’s all, now for your convenience, you now have Restart, Logoff, Shutdown tiles with nice logo.
 Simply click on these tiles to initiate the action.

 Do give it a try – it’s not as difficult as it looks.

 For more details and those interested in more explanation, please check the TechNet Script Center, which also has a video explaining these steps.
 Visit these pages to create Switch User and Hibernation Tiles.

-Also check out use PowerShell or VBScript to change Number of App Tile Rows on Windows Start Screen.
+Also, check out use PowerShell or VBScript to change the Number of App Tile Rows on Windows Start Screen.